ceph/ceph-cosi/README.md

 An example for awscli pods can be found at `examples/awscliapppod.yaml`

 ## Known limitations
-1. Deletion of Bucket Access Request not supported
-2. Handle access policies for Bucket Access Request
+1. Handle access policies for Bucket Access Request
-3. Adding unittests and CI job for integration tests
+2. Increase unit tests coverage and CI job for integration tests

 ## Community, discussion, contribution, and support